 If you are suffering from dryness, vaginal lubricants maybe the solution.
 But make sure to use a high quality vaginal lubricant that has the same PH and osmolality of vaginal tissue.
 According to Women’s Voices for the Earth(WVE): ”Recent research indicates that many lubricants on the market can have longer term detrimental effects on vaginal tissue.
 In 2012, the World Health Organization (WHO) issued an Advisory Note highlighting their concerns about the pH and osmolalities of lubricants, which included testing results of currently marketed lubricants.
 These concerns were complemented by the work of several other researchers shortly after.
 The WHO recommends using a lubricant with a pH of 4.5 and an osmolality below 1200 mOsm/kg.”

 Pain with intercourse may also be caused by tight muscles and wounds that are still healing and/or scar tissue that isn’t pliable.
-Vaginal dilators may be a helpful tool to soften scar tissue.
 Check in with your health care provider, they may recommend a few sessions with a pelvic floor physical therapist.

 And be patient with yourself.
 Good communication with your partner is important.
 Painful sex after childbirth is very common; it just takes time for your fluctuating hormones to regulate and for small tears to heal internally.